Gaojie0621/Computer_Network/english_version/01_IP_Address.md

 These private IPs are only valid within the home LAN and cannot be accessed directly from the Internet.

 #### Complete Home Internet Process (with NAT and DNS)

-Suppose you use your computer to access www.baidu.com:
+Suppose you use your computer to access www.google.com:

 **1. DNS Resolution:**
-- Computer asks DNS server: "What is the IP of www.baidu.com?" → gets 220.181.38.148.
+- Computer asks DNS server: "What is the IP of www.google.com?" → gets `142.250.190.196` (example Google IP).

 **2. Send Request:**
-- Computer (192.168.1.100) sends the packet to the router (192.168.1.1).
+- Computer (`192.168.1.100`) sends the packet to the router (`192.168.1.1`).

 **3. NAT Translation:**
-- Router changes the source IP of the packet from 192.168.1.100 to its public IP (e.g., 120.80.1.1) and records the connection (port mapping).
+- Router changes the source IP of the packet from `192.168.1.100` to its public IP (e.g., `120.80.1.1`) and records the connection (port mapping).

 **4. Internet Transmission:**
-- Baidu receives the request and replies to the router's public IP 120.80.1.1.
+- **Google** receives the request and replies to the router's public IP `120.80.1.1`.

 **5. NAT Reverse Translation:**
-- Router forwards the reply to computer 192.168.1.100 based on the record.
+- Router forwards the reply to computer `192.168.1.100` based on the record.

 ## 2. Static IP vs Dynamic IP
 ### 2.1 Concepts